| Swimming with Flippers

 and consistent quality.
 Other short blade design comes from a

+variety of sources.
 Medium bladed fins offer more power form each

 kick, but potentially at the expense of foot speed.
 They are